 Rates for a domestic property

 Rates for a domestic property are based on the capital value of your home on 1 January 2005.
 The same level of rates is due on all domestic properties whether occupied or empty.
-Different rules apply to rates for rental properties.
-For more information about rates and rental properties, go to:

 You should contact LPS by telephone about changes to non-domestic or rental properties.